piratjsk/PegasusEffectCure/README.md

 ![logo](https://i.imgur.com/5MYJIq8.png)
 # PegasusEffectCure
 > Were you ever kicked for flying when all you did was just hop on a horse?
-> Well, horse don't fly.
+> Well, horses don't fly.
 So it must have been a Pegasus!

 **Download**: https://github.com/piratjsk/PegasusEffectCure/releases/latest
 **Issues**: https://github.com/piratjsk/PegasusEffectCure/issues